 The strongest retinoid products are available in prescription and some over-the-counter (OTC) options, but many patients cannot tolerate the redness, burning and peeling enough to stick to a treatment routine.
 There is research to support that retinol, which is the strongest of the OTC retinoids, can create underlying molecular changes in the skin like retinoids do, resulting in a significant reduction of wrinkles after 12 weeks of use.
 Since OTC retinol contains less retinoic acid than prescription treatments, you get great results without extreme side effects.

-Our Skin Pharm Retinol Drops™ were created to refine pores, reduce the appearance of wrinkles and dark spots, and improve overall skin texture.
+Night Watch was created to refine pores, reduce the appearance of wrinkles and dark spots, and improve overall skin texture.
 This lightweight yet powerful nightly treatment for aging skin addresses concerns such as hyperpigmentation, loss of firmness, free radical damage, dark spots, melasma, fine lines and wrinkles.
 Retinol, bisabolol, and vitamin C give your skin that healthy Skin Pharm glow, while vitamin E and sea whip extract calm the skin.
-We recommend using Retinol Drops two to three times a week in the evening (avoiding the eye area).
+We recommend using Night Watch two to three times a week in the evening (avoiding the eye area).
 Increase frequency as tolerated or directed by your Skin Pharm provider.

 Anything else I should know?